 Tip 2: Inspect your building materials and furnishings

-Regular checks of your carpets and furnishings can help ensure you spot any telltale signs of contamination.
+Regular checks of your carpets and furnishings can help ensure you spot any tell-tale signs of contamination.
 Any furniture that’s made from pressed wood or has been painted can release chemicals into the air a long time after being manufactured.
-If you aren’t using old furniture, get rid of it.
+If you are using old furniture, get rid of it.
 You can also make informed choices when buying new furniture or equipment for your office to ensure you buy pieces that are more environmentally sound.

 Tip 3: Let the air in!

 A really easy, yet incredibly effective way to improve the air quality in your office is to simply let more fresh air in.
 When you can, keep doors and windows open.
 Both outside air and natural sunlight can help keep air fresh and rotating throughout the building.
 While temperature and humidity might not always allow for this, when it is possible, this is a simple and cost-effective solution.

 Another easy and relatively inexpensive solution is to purchase air purifiers for your office.
 Look for those that come with HEPA filters as these will do a fantastic job of filtering contaminants from the air.
 If you want to remove gas and chemicals from the air, look for activated carbon filters, as these are the only ones that will do this.

 Tip 5: Remember to replace your air filters and heaters when required